New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

-\begin{definition}[\textbf{Approximation property}] A normed space $\X$ has the approximation property (AP) if for every compact $K\subset\X$ there are mappings $T_{K, n}^\X:\X\to \X$ with the following properties: \begin{itemize} \item[(i)] All $T_{K, n}^\X$ are linear and bounded. \item[(ii)] All $T_{K, n}^\X$ map into a finite dimensional subspace of $\X$. \item[(iii)] It holds that \end{itemize} \end{definition} Below we state \cite[Lemma 22]{Kovachki2023}, which is a universal approximation theorem, in which the AP has been used for constructing suitable encoder-decoder architectures.
-We provide a similar universal approximation result for diverse encoder-decoder architectures in Section \ref{sec:CEDAP}, and a more relaxed version of the AP. \begin{theorem} Let $\X$ and $\Y$ be $\R$-Banach spaces both having the AP.
-For every $G\in \CC(\X, \Y)$ and compact set $K\subset \X$, there exists a sequence of encoder-decoder architectures $G_{K, n}$ such that
+\begin{definition}[Approximation property] A normed space $\X$ has the approximation property (AP) if for every compact $K\subseteq\X$ there are mappings $T_{K, n}^\X:\X\to \X$ with the following properties: \begin{itemize} \item[(i)] All $T_{K, n}^\X$ are linear and bounded. \item[(ii)] All $T_{K, n}^\X$ map into a finite dimensional subspace of $\X$. \item[(iii)] It holds that \end{itemize} \end{definition} Below we state \cite[Lemma 22]{Kovachki2023}, which is a universal approximation theorem, in which the AP has been used for constructing suitable encoder-decoder architectures.
+We provide a similar universal approximation result for more diverse encoder-decoder architectures in \Cref{sec:CEDAP}, and a more relaxed version of the AP. \begin{theorem} Let $\X$ and $\Y$ be $\R$-Banach spaces both having the AP.
+For every $G\in \CC(\X, \Y)$ and compact set $K\subseteq \X$, there exists a sequence of encoder-decoder architectures $G_{K, n}\in \CC(\X, \Y)$ such that

-\end{theorem} In other words, the AP enabled universal operator approximation as in statement \ref{fig:approximation_types:(A)} of Figure \ref{fig:approximation_types}, where the approximating sequence $G_{K, n}$ depends on the compact set $K$.
-However, since our goal is to get rid of this dependence on $K$ in statement \ref{fig:approximation_types:(B)}, the standard AP is not a sufficient property, which motivated our definition of the EDAP with $K$-independent mappings $T_n$.
-A special case of the EDAP is the well-known bounded approximation property (BAP), which we define below for separable normed spaces, since we have already remarked that spaces with the EDAP must be separable.
+\end{theorem} In other words, the AP enabled universal operator approximation as in statement \labelcref{fig:approximation_types:(A)} of \Cref{fig:approximation_types}, where the approximating sequence $G_{K, n}$ depends on the compact set $K$.
+However, since our goal is to get rid of this dependence on $K$ in statement \labelcref{fig:approximation_types:(B)}, the standard AP is not a sufficient property, which motivated our definition of the input- and output-EDAP with $K$-independent mappings $T_n$.
+Important examples of spaces possessing both EDAPs are separable normed spaces that have the bounded approximation property (BAP).
+Since we have already observed that any space with either the input-EDAP or the output-EDAP is necessarily separable, we restrict the definition of the BAP below to separable normed spaces.
+For separable Banach spaces, an overview of the relationships among different approximation properties is shown in \Cref{fig:relations_approximation_properties}.